Global Kruskal-Szekeres coordinates for Reissner-Nordstr\"om spacetime: Inner and outer Kruskal-Szekeres coordinates

 where $r=r(U_-,V_-)$ is implicitly defined by \cref{ruvimp,uU-,vV-}.
 This metric tensor is well-defined on all inner horizons and the inner Kruskal-Szekeres coordinates simultaneously cover regions $B_2$, $C_2$, $B_3$ and $C_3$ (or any block of spacetime regions divided by inner horizons), going to infinity on all outer horizons.

+If we take the inner Kruskal-Szekeres null coordinates to simultaneously cover regions $B_2$, $C_2$, $B_3$ and $C_3$, then the transformation in \cref{uU-,vV-} separately gives a well-defined diffeomorphism between $(U_-,V_-,\theta,\phi)$ and $(u,v,\theta,\phi)$ in each of the regions $B_2$, $C_2$, $B_3$ and $C_3$.
+Being the null coordinate system $(u,v,\theta,\phi)$ singular on the horizons, also the transformation in \cref{uU-,vV-} is ill defined there.

-While very interesting coordinate systems, these Kruskal-Szekeres coordinate charts for the Reissner–Nordström metric are not as convenient as the Kruskal-Szekeres coordinates for the Schwarzschild metric, as the latters provide a global covering of spacetime.
-In the next section I generalize the construction given in this section in order to define a Kruskal-Szekeres coordinate chart covering the complete maximal extension of the Reissner–Nordström geometry.
+While very interesting coordinate systems, these Kruskal-Szekeres coordinate charts for the non-extremal Reissner-Nordström metric are not as convenient as the Kruskal-Szekeres coordinates for the Schwarzschild metric, as the latters provide a global covering of spacetime.
+In the next section I generalize the construction given in this section in order to define a Kruskal-Szekeres coordinate chart covering the complete maximal extension of the non-extremal Reissner-Nordström geometry.